-To date, these are my favorite recipes for cookies and icing.
+These are some of my favorite recipes for cookies and icing.
 I prefer a soft cookie with lots of flavor.
 These recipes give me consistent results and are crowd pleasers.

-I use Sugarbelle’s sugar cookie recipe with a couple modifications.
+I like Sugarbelle’s sugar cookie recipe with a couple modifications.
 I usually use salted butter and skip the added salt.
 I also cook mine for a longer period of time at a lower temperature.
-This has resulted in a softer cookie.
+This has resulted in a soft cookie.
 This recipe has been customized to fit my preferences, my oven, and my altitude.
 You may need to play with the recipe to make it fit your individual needs.

 1 cup ( 2 sticks) of salted butter, softened